Also in this series:

 (13:46) After working with Google Merchant Center for a number of years, Mark has been asked a lot of questions about the platform.
 Here he answers the ones he’s heard the most.

 If you’re using an XML feed, your Shopping feed will be updated automatically if you’re outputting every night.
-If you’re using a Google Sheet or manually uploading products, you can add them to your Sheet and tell Google to fetch the information.
+If you’re using a Google Sheet or manually uploading products, you can add them to your Sheet and tell Google to fetch it, updating your feed.
+If you’re using a plugin, the product will be updated automatically when the data is changed on your website.